YORK COUNTY, Va. (WAVY) – Charges were withdrawn against a teacher accused of abusing a child at a York County school.

-Four potential victims of physical abuse have been identified by deputies, and two staff members are currently under investigation.
+In May, Lt.
+Dennis Ivey with the York-Poquoson Sheriff’s Office told WAVY.com four potential victims of physical abuse were identified by deputies.
 Child Protective Services was also investigating the claims.

-Tuesday, deputies announced the arrests of Diane “Renee” Smith, 45, of Hampton and Darcie Badami, 35, of Yorktown.
-Both are charged with contributing to the delinquency of a minor.
+Deputies announced the arrests of Smith, 45, of Hampton and Badami, 35, of Yorktown.
+Both were charged with contributing to the delinquency of a minor.
 Smith is also charged with assault and battery.

 According to deputies, a staff member reported witnessing an assault on a special needs student on May 16.
 She said she heard a child screaming in a classroom and when she entered the room, she saw a teaching assistant chasing the 13-year-old student around the room.